0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 - [Svelte + TailwindCSS](https://github.com/jhanca-vm/Svelte-Tailwind) by [jhanca-vm](https://github.com/jhanca-vm)
 - [VueJS + TailwindCSS](https://github.com/web2033/vite-vue3-tailwind-starter) by [web2023](https://github.com/web2033)

-Thanks a lot for the wonderful people who have made these great templates from the community ✨
+Thanks a lot for the wonderful people who have made these great templates for the community ✨

 To run a `git clone` command, use ShellJS we have just use the `exec` method